mcmcclur/MarkOnFramework/src/posts/RevealJS/index.md

 RevealJS and Observable (via D3) both provide nice tools for transitions.
 RevealJS generally handles transitioning from slide to slide.

 It's also possible set up an absolutely positioned DIV that can be manipulated with D3 in response to slide changes.
+That process is a bit tricky, though, so I've added some comments on how I've set that up here.

 </section>